OEE Dashboards: 4 Examples with Excel, PowerBI, Grafana & Co.

 |

-In order to uncover potential in manufacturing, producing companies need insight into the quality and effectiveness of their systems.
-The OEE metric is suitable for this, which is calculated from availability, product quality, and performance.
-Today, OEE is used in many companies to determine the effectiveness of production lines.
+To uncover potential in manufacturing, producing companies need insight into the quality and effectiveness of their plants.
+For this purpose, the OEE metric is suitable, which is calculated from availability, product quality, and performance.
+The OEE is now used in many companies to determine the effectiveness of production lines.

-However, the metric alone has little significance if it is not made adequately visible and integrated into production management.
+However, the metric alone has little meaning if it is not made adequately visible and integrated into production management.

 The dashboards presented are suitable for both continuous monitoring and retrospective summaries of the effectiveness of your production lines.